 This trick will also work for Netflix or any other type of streaming video on a Roku.

 From the Roku’s home screen, navigate to “Settings,” then to “Display Type.”
 Your options are 4:3 standard, 16:9 widescreen, 720p HDTV, and 1080p HDTV, in increasing order of demand.
-Since I have my Roku connected to a 720p HDTV, that’s what I normally choose, but if I step down to 16:9 widescreen, the stream uses a bit less of your Internet connection, and depending on your TV, stepping down can have a limited effect on the picture quality anyway.
+Since I have my Roku connected to a 720p HDTV, that’s what I normally choose.
+But if you step down to 16:9 widescreen, the stream uses a bit less of your Internet connection, and depending on your TV, stepping down can have a limited effect on the picture quality anyway.

-So that’s how you decrease your Roku’s playback resolution.
+So that’s how you decrease your Roku resolution for playback.
 I hope this helped you.